verokoles/readme-generator/README.md

   [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-  > ## using Node.js, the command line generates a README.md file with the command 'node index'.
+  > ## Using the command line, the command 'node index' runs to display questions and the user inputs answers.
+This generates a porfessional README.md file.